Recall Can Save Your Dog's Life

 Heel Command / With Me

-Heel Command is a dog training command used to keep your dog from
+Heel Command is training that keeps your dog from

 pulling on the leash.
 This means your dog is walking in pace with you